rickyyhs/lstm-time-series/README.md

 # lstm-time-series
-Salah satu project akhir selama partisipasi saya pada Fresh Graduate Academy - Digital Talent Scholarship
+One of my assignments on Fresh Graduate Academy (FGA) - Digital Talent Scholarship